-The first step is to fill your profile completely as soon as you make it.
-Your account goes live the second you open it, therefore, the sooner you finish it, the more eager (and better) you look.
+The first step is to fill your profile completely as soon as you create it as your account goes live the second you open it.
 This includes providing a profile photo.
 This does not have to be a standard passport-style photo.
-However, if it’s you in action, make sure it’s relevant!
-Your background should also clutter-free.
+However, make sure it’s relevant and appropriate!
+Your background should also be plain.
 Remember, it’s you that the employer wants to know about.
 Following these guidelines guarantees you more of a chance of receiving profile views and messages.

 Consider your headline and summary.
-It should be quick and to the point – around 250 words.
+It should be quick and to the point – no more than 250 words.
 Use first-person to make it feel more personal and avoid using stereotypical buzzwords.
 Treat this profile as a virtual CV.
 Avoid words and phrases such as hard-working, responsible and driven.
 Of course you are!
 That’s why you’re creating a LinkedIn account.
 So think, what do you have that not everybody else does?
 That’s what’s going to get you noticed.
 Using common phrases are not going to help you as businesses have their own buzzwords that they generate within search engines to find their ideal candidate.
 Discuss your skills in concise bullet points.
-Back up your skills with evidence through endorsements and anecdotes of previous work.
+Back up your skills with evidence through endorsements, testimonials and examples of previous work.

-Next, look at your URL.
+Look at your URL.
 Creating a personalised URL makes you easy to find and offers the recruiters a perspective of you as a clear and concise individual who is eager to make a name for themselves.
-For example, https://www.linkedin.com/company/influx-innovative-services-limited/ is easier to find than a random collection of numbers and letters.
+For example, https://www.linkedin.com/company/influxrecruitment is easier to find than a random collection of numbers and letters.